A change in certain genes is associated with Lynch syndrome, which can increase your risk of developing some cancers.

 Risk with MLH1 gene change

-Healthy habits, such as maintaining a healthy weight, getting regular exercise and minimizing alcohol consumption, can help minimize your risk of cancer.
-Aspirin use may also prevent colon cancer but should be discussed with your doctors.
+If you’ve been diagnosed with Lynch syndrome, healthy habits such as maintaining a healthy weight, getting regular exercise and minimizing alcohol consumption, can help minimize your risk of cancer.
+Taking aspirin may also help prevent colon cancer, but discuss this with your healthcare provider first.

 Screening and prevention options:

-- Colonoscopies starting at 20 to 25 years old, repeated every 1 to 2 years
+- Colonoscopies starting at age 20 to 25, repeated every 1 to 2 years

-- Consider an annual urinalysis starting at 30 to 35 years old
+- Annual urinalysis starting at age 30 to 35

-- Consider an annual physical with neurological evaluation starting at 25 to 30 years old
+- Annual physical with neurological evaluation starting at age 25 to 30

-- For women, consider surgery to remove the uterus and ovaries after having kids
+- Surgery to remove the uterus and ovaries after having kids

 What does this mean for my family?